Austen Tayshus: 1981–1984: "Australiana", "Phantom Shuffle" and When the Ticklers Stopped Quivering

 "Australiana" is the biggest-selling Australian 12-inch single ever.
 It was number one on the charts in 1983 for 13 weeks.

-In 1984, Tayshus released the single "Phantom Shuffle", which rose to number 16 nationally on the ARIA Chart, followed by his debut album When the Ticklers Stopped Quivering, which also peaked within The Australian top 100.
+In 1984, Tayshus released the single "Phantom Shuffle", which rose to number 16 nationally on the ARIA Chart, followed by his debut album When the Ticklers Stopped Quivering, which also peaked within the Australian top 100.

 In 1984, he sold out the Sydney Entertainment Centre, supported by local comedians.

-1985–1989: "Highway Corroboree" & Whispering Joke
+1985–1989: "Highway Corroboree" and Whispering Joke

 In February 1988, Tayshus released the single "Highway Corroboree", which peaked at number 46 on the Australian charts.
 It was lifted from the album Whispering Joke (itself a pun on the classic John Farnham album Whispering Jack).
 He performed the single live on the Sunday Program in 1988, on Channel Nine, especially for the Australian bicentennial anniversary.
 His controversial monologue sided with the Aboriginal people, and was highly critical of the first white settlers.

 In the late 1980s, Tayshus toured Australia with other well-known comedians.
 He often introduced young and gifted new comics to his audiences.